NEW TO DEBATING

 Polls show that many people list public speaking as their number one fear, ahead even of our fear of death.
 But with a little know-how and, crucially, some practice, speaking in public can become something that anyone, student or adult, can actively enjoy and look forward to.

-On the links below we share some hints and tips for students taking the competition’s roles of speaker, questioner or chair.
+On the links below, comedian and ESU alumnus Rory Bremner tells us what he learned from the Public Speaking Competition, which he won in 1979, and we share some hints and tips for students taking the competition’s roles of speaker, questioner or chair.